Dead-end job: Miscellaneous occupations

 Dead-end work is usually regarded as unskilled and the phrase usually applies to those working as shelf stackers, cleaners, call center agents, clerks, or in other menial jobs where the pay is low, and the working hours are long.
 Furthermore, positions not regarded as menial may nonetheless qualify as dead-end jobs and forms of underemployment.
 A specialized employee working in a small firm in an underdeveloped local market, for example, might have few opportunities for advancement within the company while simultaneously facing a dearth of opportunities outside it.
-Most dead-end jobs offer few or no transferable skills and may hinder workers from pursuing careers at other companies.
-Dead-end jobs such as an internal auditing position within a firm, according to CFO.com, should only be considered and accepted if an individual has a pre-calculated exit strategy so that one is not stuck permanently within a position with no opportunities.
+Most dead-end jobs offer few or no transferable skills and may hinder workers from pursuing careers elsewhere.
+Dead-end jobs, such as an internal auditing position within a firm, according to CFO.com, should be considered and accepted only if an individual has a pre-calculated exit strategy so that one is not stuck permanently in a position with no opportunities.
 Law librarians and individuals who join firms that are enlisted into estate or trust work consist of low paying occupations which translate to dead-end jobs with no opportunities for growth.

-Few fast-food franchise employees receive any type of work benefits and their wages are so low that they are unable to make enough income to supply themselves with life's basic necessities, especially if they are employed part-time.
-Part-time employees often need to work two to three jobs to make ends meet or require government assistance in the form of food stamps (at the expense of other taxpayers) to live.
-Most of these fast-food positions are considered dead-end jobs because of the traits listed above, in addition to the lack of opportunities within the fast-food realm, and the inability to organize to improve their working conditions.
-Presently, any positive modification to the wages and benefits for low paid fast-food employees to make the occupation more appealing could signal a movement consisting of a mass firing of employees in favor of kiosks and robots.
+Few fast-food franchise employees receive any work benefits, and their wages are so low that they are unable to make enough income to supply themselves with life's necessities, especially if they are employed part-time.
+Part-time employees often need to work two to three jobs to make ends meet or require government assistance, such as food stamps, to live.
+Most of these fast-food positions are considered dead-end jobs because of the traits listed above, the lack of opportunities within the fast-food realm, and the inability to organize to improve their working conditions.
+Presently, any positive change in wages and benefits for low-paid fast-food employees that makes the occupation more appealing could signal a shift toward mass layoffs in favor of kiosks and robots.
 As Andrew Puzder, former CEO of Carl's Jr. and Hardee's, stated: "Robots and kiosks are always polite, they always upsell, they never take a vacation, they never show up late, there's never a slip-and-fall, or an age, sex, or race discrimination case."

-Dead-end jobs are not limited to menial labor, retail or fast food roles.
-Professional positions in call centers, loss-mitigation underwriting, administrative and clerical work may also offer almost no advancement potential.
+Dead-end jobs are not limited to menial labor, retail, or fast food roles.
+Professional positions in call centers, loss-mitigation underwriting, administrative roles, and clerical work may also offer little to no potential for advancement.